Home - Electrical equipment

 Monthly expenses

-• rental payment for the premises;
+• rental payment for premises;

-• utilities;
+• public utilities;

 • wages;

-• advertising costs.
+• advertising expenses.

 Payback period

 The estimated payback period for a small business is about 6 months.
-Of course, for enterprises producing the same type of product, they may differ depending on the action of various factors.
+Of course, for enterprises producing the same type of product, they may differ depending on the action various factors.
 For example, depending on the region in which the entrepreneur operates.

-Business features
+Business Features

 Conclusion

-The idea of \u200b\u200borganizing a workshop for sewing workwear has a number of significant advantages, making it attractive for a novice entrepreneur.
-It does not require special knowledge and skills, because personnel are hired to make clothes.
+The idea of organizing a workshop for sewing workwear has a number of significant advantages, making it attractive for a novice entrepreneur.
+It does not require special knowledge and skills, because Personnel are hired to make clothes.
 The initial investment is relatively small, and the payback period is about six months.
-With proper planning and promotion, the company is able to bring decent and stable profit.
+With proper planning and promotion, an enterprise can generate decent and stable profits.

 Vasily Kuznetsov